There's nothing quite like an ice-cold popsicle on a scorching day.

 Golden Milk Popsicles

-Turmeric is a potent anti-inflammatory and I especially love enjoying it in the creamy, spicy drink known as "golden milk."
+Turmeric supports a healthy inflammatory response and I especially love enjoying it in the creamy, spicy drink known as "golden milk."
 This is my summertime version of the drink

 Makes about 10 popsicles depending on size of molds.